deobald/david-eulogy/eulogy_001.md

 Toward the end of his highschool career, David fell in love with two sports: wrestling and football.
 Wrestling attracted him directly but football required encouragement.
 Gene Scott, who would become his coach, brought him to football with the words: "You.
 I want YOU on the football team."
-[ Many of the difficulties David faced in high school were balanced by the strength and success he found in sports. ]
+[ Many of the difficulties David faced in high school were balanced by the strength, success, and friendships he found in sports. ]

+When his cousins moved to Regina to attend university, David  selflessly introduced them to the many friends he made at Rober Usher high school.
+David was always generous with his time, money, and friendships in a way that many of us struggle with.

-Over the years, David acquired many skills in the trades.
+Over the following years, David acquired many skills and friends in the trades.
 He apprenticed in welding at Advanced Engineering.
 He learned masonry and carpentry -- and found jobs in both.
 Most recently, he achieved his full certification in roofing.
 David found deep satisfaction in the completion of a job -- and it was often the most difficult jobs he enjoyed the most.
 His Facebook feed is peppered with photos of his broad smile at his most recent job site.

+David was well-known, and well-liked.
+When David had money, he would share it with you.
+When David had time, he would spend it with you.
+In the hardest times, if all David had was his smile and his laugh, he would give you that.
+This is the tenacity of David's generosity.
+We can remember him this way throughout our own lives.
+In that memory, we can strive to see and treat others the way David did when he was at his best.